 Easy How-to Video

-I know you'll love having such a simple low calorie treat in your rotation.
-And sharing is caring so make sure you pin my easy pineapple whip recipe for later and follow me over on Pinterest.
+I hope you'll enjoy this easy piña colada ice cream recipe soon and very soon.
+And sharing is caring so make sure you pin this recipe for later and follow me over on Pinterest.
 Thanks for reading!

 Ingredients